-Approximately 7,800 residents in Ozaukee County are not served by public or private water supply systems (nine percent of the county).
-Most of the Town falls under this category, and thus use private wells to obtain a water supply.
+In 2010, Aapproximately 30,6007,800-residents in Ozaukee County are were not served by a public or private water supply systems (35nine percent of the county).
+Most of the Town falls under this category, and thus use private, on-site wells to obtain a water supply.

-The Town recently approved an initiative to investigate the feasibility of a Town water utility to serve the Five Corners area.
+The Town recently approved an initiative to investigated the feasibility of a Town water utility to serve the Five Corners area.
 The Water Utility Feasibility Study will locate and evaluate groundwater sources in the area.
+The